numba/numba/docs/source/cuda-reference/kernel.rst

     An extension to :attr:`numba.cuda.syncthreads` where 1 is returned if ``predicate`` is true for any thread or 0 otherwise.

-    .. warning:: Syncthreads functions must be called by every thread in the thread-block.
+    .. warning:: All syncthreads functions must be called by every thread in the thread-block.
 Falling to do so may result in undefined behavior.

 Memory Fences